Overview

 • Allow customized lobbies—If toggled on, you can personalize your meeting lobbies and also manage whether your users can customize theirs.

-Selecting Org default lobby indicates that all users in your organization will see that lobby by default, if they don’t customize it.
+Selecting Org default lobby indicates that all users in your organization see that lobby by default, if they don’t customize it.

 You can also assign various default lobbies to different user groups in your organization.